-Password to Modify: Any person who receives a PowerPoint file with modifying restrictions can only read the file.
-They are not permitted to edit any content saved in the file.
+Password to Modify: Any person who receives a PowerPoint file with modifying restrictions can only read the file but has no right to make any edits.

-If you need to remove password from PowerPoint and open the locked file, then the 3 solutions introduced in 'Part 2' will be workable for you.
-If on the other hand, you need to remove the password to edit the file, then you can skip the 'Part 2' and directly jump to 'Part 3'.
+If you need to open a locked PowerPoint file, then the 3 solutions introduced in 'Part 2' will be workable for you.
+If you need to remove the password to edit the file, then you can directly jump to 'Part 3'.

 Part 2.
 Remove 'Password to Open' from PowerPoint

 In this section, we'll introduce you three methods to remove 'password to open' from PowerPoint, from the perspective of both with and without password.
 You can choose a proper one based on practical situation.